nickchase/k0s/docs/dual-stack.md

       IPv6serviceCIDR: fd01::/108
 ```

-This configuration will set up all Kubernetes components and kube-router
+This configuration sets up all Kubernetes components and the kube-router
-accordingly for dual-stack networking.
+for dual-stack networking.

 ## Using Calico as the CNI provider